andrew henderson menu

 As such, the Turkish Lira has had a steep decline in value over the last half-decade, which has made investing there potentially very lucrative if you have a mid to long-term view.

-Turkey’s real estate citizenship program was initially a steep $1 million.
-But following the depreciation, it was dramatically slashed down to $250,000, which has opened the floodgates for us at Nomad Capitalist.
+Turkey’s real estate citizenship program was initially a steep US$1 million.
+But following depreciation, it was dramatically slashed down to US$250,000, which opened the floodgates.

-While Turkish citizenship is not my prime choice as a westerner, especially if you are foregoing a US citizenship, it is a very good compliment to a passport portfolio as it opens up visa-free access to many countries otherwise barred by the West.
+While Turkish citizenship is not our first choice, especially if you are foregoing US citizenship, it is a very good compliment to a passport portfolio as it opens up visa-free access to many countries otherwise barred by the West.

-Be warned though, there are frauds aplenty where unscrupulous real estate agents try to scam you.
-To combat that, we have someone on our team here at Nomad Capitalist who speaks Turkish fluently who has constantly found fantastic deals.
+Be warned, though, there is fraud aplenty where unscrupulous real estate agents try to scam you.
+To combat that, our team at Nomad Capitalist, who speak Turkish fluently, knows how to find fantastic deals.

 Besides real estate, there are two other options that will qualify you for Turkish citizenship in a matter of months.
-You can either start a business and hire 50 people or invest $500,000 in various bank accounts and hold it for three years.
+You can either start a business and hire 50 people or deposit US$500,000 in a bank account and hold it for three years.

 The good news is that you can keep it in USD, so you don’t need to have exposure to the Turkish Lira if you don’t want to.

-The slight caveat is that Turkey doesn’t offer much in deposit insurance, but the Turkish citizenship by investment program doesn’t stop you from putting those amounts in various accounts held by separate banks, so you can at least diversify.
+One caveat is that Turkey doesn’t offer much in terms of deposit insurance, but the Turkish citizenship by investment program doesn’t stop you from putting the funds in accounts held at separate banks, so at least you can diversify.

-Sadly though, the interest rates for holding USD aren’t particularly exciting as they hover around roughly 0.1%.
+Sadly, though, the interest rates for holding USD aren’t particularly exciting as they hover around the 0.5% mark.

-With all that said though, it’s a good option if you’re liquid.
+That said, though, it’s still a good option if you’re liquid.

-Egypt’s citizenship by investment program is a newcomer.
+Egypt’s citizenship by investment program is a relative newcomer, having been introduced in 2020.

-In November 2016, the Egyptian Pound was unpegged from the dollar and the currency has had a bumpy ride ever since.
-But the volatility has been in the currency’s favor as of late, as it has marginally appreciated over the last year.
+In November 2016, the Egyptian Pound was unpegged from the dollar, and the currency has had a bumpy ride ever since.
+However, the volatility has been in its favour recently, as it has marginally appreciated over the last few years.

-The value proposition of Egyptian second citizenship is up for debate though.
-It doesn’t allow for visa-free travel to many countries and, from a tax standpoint, it’s average at best.
+The value proposition of Egyptian second citizenship is up for debate..
+It doesn’t allow visa-free travel to many countries and, from a tax standpoint, is average at best.

-Jordan citizenship by investment is not something that is often mentioned, even among nomad circles.
+Jordan citizenship by investment is not often mentioned, even in nomad circles.

 However, beyond the fact that Jordan does not offer a particularly strong passport, it’s immediately evident why it’s not often talked about – it’s far too expensive.